 - Radiation Safety Advisory Council Terms of Reference (PDF, 159 KB)

 The RSAC meet 3 times per year.
-The RSAC has not convened since its establishment and the appointment of the members.
-Planning for the first meeting is underway.
+The RSAC hahad its first meeting in November 2020.

 The RSAC is administered by the Office of Radiation Safety of the Ministry of Health.